Amsterdam/amsterdam-app-frontend/.docs/build.md

 - `AUTH_SHARED_SECRET`: authorise project managers to send push notifications; used in the app as env var
 - `PIWIK_PRO_URL`, `PIWIK_PRO_URL_ACCEPT`: Piwik Pro API URL for production or accept
 - `PIWIK_PRO_ID`, `PIWIK_PRO_ID_ACCEPT`: Piwik Pro site ID for production or accept
-- `MATCH_GIT_BEARER_AUTHORIZATION`: token used by Fastlane Match to access the Amsterdam-App-Frontend-iOS-Certificates repo
+- `MATCH_GIT_BEARER_AUTHORIZATION`: token used by Fastlane Match to access the aapp_app_ios-certificates repo
-- `MATCH_PASSWORD`: a password used to encrypt and decrypt the certificates in the Amsterdam-App-Frontend-iOS-Certificates repo
+- `MATCH_PASSWORD`: a password used to encrypt and decrypt the certificates in the aapp_app_ios-certificates repo

 ### Secure files